Open Now — 24/7 Plumbing

 Black Plunger Toilet

 Plungers are essential tools in any household’s battle against clogged drains.
-There are three main types of plungers, each designed for different types of drains.
+There are three main types of plungers, each designed for different drains.

 • Cup Plunger: This is the most common type and is best suited for blocked sink drains where the plunger cup can lay flat over the drain opening, creating a tight seal necessary for effective plunging.